xz1082/final_project/phl232/README.md

 ### Initializing a universe

-To start the procedure, one would initialize a universe object by passing the location of a pickled pandas dataframe (of stock returns) to the *universe* constructor.
+universe is the primary data container for portoflioFactory.
 This object defines the entire universe (set of potential investments) upon which the different investment strategies can be generated.
+To start the procedure, one would initialize a universe object by passing the location of a pickled pandas dataframe (of **monthly** stock returns) to the *universe* constructor.
 ```
-example_uni = universe('example_uni','./ExampleData/universeData')
+example_uni = universe('Name','./ExampleData/universeData')
 ```
-Where universeData is a pickled pandas dataframe containing stock returns.
+Where universeData is the path to a pickled pandas dataframe containing stock returns.

 In the demo module you will not have to explicitly pass any commands, you will simply be asked to select (click) on the universe file the we have pre-loaded into the /ExampleData directory.

 All strategies generated through the demo will be defined on the same universe so you will have to select this file for all the examples below.
 The universe dataset we provide consists of monthly returns data for around 3000 companies.
-This data can be obtained from a number or online sources e.g. Yahoo, Google and Quandl.
+This data can be obtained from a number of online sources e.g. Yahoo, Google and Quandl.

 After creating a universe object, you are now ready to define a strategy over all the stocks in this universe.